 You will see a screen next that has a few important things on it.

 You can see above where you need to add your credentials, but also check to confirm you trust that cert.
-I like the Download certificate option as I think that will be able to be imported to my browser and mean I don’t see the browser security message each time.
+I like the Download certificate option as I think that will be able to be imported to my browser and so I won’t see the browser security message each time.
 I confirmed that this is true.
 I used this information to get it into my browser.
 Update: with 184.108.40.206 the cert did not upload correctly on Mac so id did not work.

 As we continue we need to confirm some appliance details and your mail server info.